Automation Toolkit Actions Reference

 Parameters:

-• Sheet Name: Name of a sheet in workbook (e.g. Sheet1)
+• Sheet Name: Name of the sheet containing the PivotTable (e.g. Sheet1)

 • Pivot Name: Name of the PivotTable on the worksheet (e.g. PivotTable1)